-These blocks of data transfer information from the ControlLogix processor to the module.
-The following table shows the structure of the output image used to transfer this data.
+These blocks of data transfer information from the PLC processor to the module.
+The structure of the BTW blocks used to transfer this data is shown in the following table.

-Word Offset Description Offset Block Sequence Number (Read block number as set by module)

-Transmit Data 1 Server/Client Number for data to transmit.
+Word Offset Description 0 Block Sequence Number (Read block number as set by module) Transmit Data 1 Server Number for data to transmit.
 If the word contains a value of -1, no transmit data is present.
-If the word contains a value from 0 to maximum number of servers -1, the block contains data to send from the specified server in the module.
-If the word contains a value from 10 to 14, then the block contains data to send from one of the clients.

-2 Number of characters to transmit to a server or client.
-Each block can transmit up to 400 bytes of data.
-If this word contains a value of -1, the block contains 400 bytes of data and more blocks of data are to follow.
-When the module received the last block containing a positive value representing the number of bytes in the block, the server or client will transmit the data to the end device.

-3 to 202 Data to transmit on specified server or client.
+If the word contains a value from 0 to maximum number of servers -1, the block contains data to send to the specified server in the module 2 Number of characters to transmit to server.
+Each block can transmit up to 118 bytes of data.
+If this word contains a value of -1, the block contains 118 bytes of data and more blocks of data are to follow.
+When the module received the last block containing a positive value representing the number of bytes in the block, the server will transmit the data to the client.
+3 to 61 118 bytes of data to transmit on specified server.
+62 Server Control Word 63 Module Control Word

-Transmit 203 to 212 Client connection request data.

-Control 213 to 235 Reserved for future use

-236 Server[0] Control Word (1=Abort)

-237 Server[1] Control Word (1=Abort)

-238 Server[2] Control Word (1=Abort)

-239 Server[3] Control Word (1=Abort)

-240 Server[4] Control Word (1=Abort)

-241 Client[0] Control Word

-242 Client[1] Control Word

-243 Client[2] Control Word

-244 Client[3] Control Word

-245 Client[4] Control Word

-246 Server Control Word

-247 Module Control Word contains a value of 0, -1, -2 or -3.

-The Block Sequence Number is received on the last read block transfer through the input image on the module.
-The ladder logic should copy this value from word 249 of the input image to word 0 of output image in the ladder logic.
+In Word Offset 0 the Block Sequence Number is the value set by the module received on the last read block transfer through the BTR on the module.
+The ladder logic should copy this value from word 0 of the BTR image to word 0 of BTW image in the ladder logic.
+This is the last operation performed when constructing the write block.
+The module's program will trigger the process write block function when a new value is recognized in word 0 of the BTW image.